 I’ve been following David Goggins since I read about his ultramarathon successes and attempt at breaking the world record in the number of pull-ups completed in 1 day.

 And I’ve become even more interested in his appearances as a motivational speaker, which I believe is one of his best abilities.

-The man has survived Seal and Army Ranger training, and he firmly believes that weight loss and building strength and endurance are a mind game.
+The man has survived Seal and Army Ranger training and firmly believes that weight loss and building strength and endurance are mind games.

 Who Is David Goggins?

 David Goggins is a retired Navy Seal, ultramarathon runner, triathlete, motivational speaker, and best-selling author.

 His personal transformation from a poor background with a broken family saw him go from obesity to a superhuman level of fitness.